axisgroup/evaluation-toolkit/1.Following-best-practices/README.md

 Instructions for use of the system should be visible or easily retrievable whenever appropriate.

+In the example below, Quora suggest possible questions based on what is being typed.

 ![Recognition rather than recall](https://cdn-images-1.medium.com/max/1600/1*SRvnHU_h5yA--h91LG-Zcg.png)

 #### Computation